Strong Secrecy from Channel Resolvability

-Upon observing $\svy_k^n$, Bob decodes $l$ as the received individual message and $m$ as the received auxiliary message if there exists a unique codeword $\svx^n_{lm}$ such that $\left(\svx^n_{lm},\svy_k^n\right)\in\calT^n$; otherwise, random messages are chosen. \end{itemize} The following lemmas provide sufficient conditions to guarantee reliability and secrecy.
+Note that the decoding rule depends on the channel index $k$ since we have assumed that Bob knows which channel is being observed.
+Upon observing $\mathbf{y}_k$, Bob decodes $l$ as the received individual message and $m$ as the received auxiliary message if there exists a unique codeword ${\mathbf{x}}_{lm}$ such that $\left({\mathbf{x}}_{lm},\mathbf{y}_k\right)\in\calT_k^n$; otherwise, a random message is chosen. \end{itemize} The following lemmas provide sufficient conditions to guarantee reliability and secrecy.
 Their proofs are similar to those provided in Appendix~\ref{sec:proof-theorem-bcc-achievability} and are omitted. \begin{lemma}[Reliability conditions] For each $k\in\intseq{1}{K}$,